How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 1950s Handmacher suit

-Brilliant advice from the Wear Vintage Now! book I wholeheartedly recommend to all of you.
+Brilliant advice from the Wear Vintage Now! book, I wholeheartedly recommend it to all of you.

 How to remove oil and grease from vintage clothes?

 Carbona Stain Devils Coffee Tea & Juice stain remover saved my 1950s blouse.
-I don’t have a ‘before’ picture to show you, but trust me when I say it worked like a charm!how to clean vintage clothes
+I don’t have a ‘before’ picture to show you, but trust me when I say it worked like a charm!

 How to Get Rid of Odour in Vintage Clothes